CBICA/NiChart_Project/INSTALLATION.md

 #### Running the application

-To run the application, run the following command.
+To test that NiChart is installed correctly, run the following command.

 ```
 ./run_nichart.sh